-Q1 Q2 Q3 Q4 Α nnual
+Q1 C Q2 Q3 Q4 Annual

+\$ 2 \$ 2 \$ 2 \$ 8 \$ 14

 \$ - \$ - \$ (142) \$ 180 \$ 38

-\$ 1 \$ 403 \$ - \$ - \$ 404

-The Company invests excess cash balances and manages market risk by using a third party investment manager to follow the specific investment criteria established and approved by the Board of Directors and designed to reduce exposure to market risk.
-We also previously held an equity security with a short-term trade restriction in a publicly traded company.
-This security was obtained when a client company was acquired in which the we held an equity position previously obtained through the settlement of search fees being paid partially in equity of the client company.
-The entire position in this security was sold during the third quarter of fiscal 2017 resulting in a realized loss of \$142 being recognized in investment income which had previously been recorded to other comprehensive income in the consolidated interim statements of comprehensive earnings.
-As at August 31, 2017, managed funds and client equity investments classified as short-term were \$5,048 (August 31, 2016: \$4,784) and nil (2016: \$272), respectively.
-Additionally, we have a portfolio of illiquid equity investments obtained through search fees that are classified as long-term with a balance of \$172 at August 31, 2017 (August 31, 2016: \$573).
+We invest excess cash balances and manage market risk by using a third party investment manager to follow the specific investment criteria established and approved by the Investment Committee of the Board of Directors designed to reduce exposure to market risk.
+As at August 31, 2018, managed funds were \$5,654 (August 31, 2017: \$5,048).
+Additionally, we have a portfolio of illiquid equity investments obtained through search fees that are classified as long-term with a balance of \$137 at August 31, 2017 (August 31, 2017: \$172).

 Regarding investments generated from search services with clients, compensation equal to 50% of the investment is paid to the respective partners involved with the search upon monetization of the investment.
-As of August 31, 2016, a partner's entitlement to any amounts upon liquidation was contingent upon being employed at the time of liquidation and we recorded the investment at 100% of the fair market value with a related 50% compensation payable liability.
-Effective in fiscal 2017, the continuing employment requirement was lifted, and all rights to the partners' 50% of the equity instruments were transferred and assigned beneficially to the respective partners.
-As a result of this change, the gross asset value and compensation payable have been offset, with the investment now recorded at the net amount to which the Company has economic rights.
+Upon obtaining an investment, all rights to the partners' 50% of the equity instruments are effectively transferred and assigned beneficially to the respective partners.
+As a result, the gross asset value and compensation payable are offset, with the investment recorded at the net amount to which the Company has economic rights.
 Estimated changes in the fair value of this carrying amount are recorded in other comprehensive income.
 When the investments are ultimately settled, any accumulated gains or losses would transferred from accumulated other comprehensive income and realized as investment income in the consolidated statement of earnings during such settlement period.
 The Company's policy regarding equity instruments within marketable securities is to sell the investments as soon as the Company is reasonably able to do so.

-For the fourth quarter of 2017, the Company reported investment income of \$180.
-No investment income was reported in the comparable period last year.
-For the full year 2017, the Company reported investment income of \$38 compared to \$404 in 2016.
-This year's income includes \$180 of realized gains earned on the liquidation of funds and \$142 of realized losses on the liquidation of an equity position obtained through search fees being paid partially in equity of the client.
-The previous year amount includes \$403 of realized gains earned on the liquidation of funds as well as interest on term deposits and other cash balances.
+For the fourth quarter of 2018, the Company reported investment income of \$8, consisting of interest on cash balances.
+During the comparable period last year investment income of \$180 was reported consisting of realized gains on the sale of managed funds.
+For the full year 2018, the Company reported investment income of \$14, consisting entirely of interest on cash balances, compared to \$38 in 2017.
+Last year's income includes \$180 of realized gains earned on the liquidation of funds and \$142 of realized losses on the liquidation of an equity position obtained through search fees being paid partially in equity of the client.